Why Do You Need a Business Credit Card?

 - Ownership Type and Number of Owners: Is your business publicly owned, privately owned, or owned by the government?

-- Date of Establishment: When the business was formed and how long it’s been operating.
+- Date of Establishment: When the business was formed and how long it has been operating.

 - Annual Business Revenue: The approximate revenue of your business from the last fiscal year.